DigitalPublishingToolkit/OurCommons/md/15PatentPools.md

 A first breakthrough for the Pool came when the US National Institutes for Health (NIH) approached UNITAID and offered to license its patents related to HIV medications.
-In 2010, the Medicines Patent Pool signed its first agreement with NIH^11^.
-It became apparent that this move had support from the highest political levels when the White House’s blog^12^ encouraged companies to follow suit and congratulated those^13^ that^14^ did^15^.
-Gilead, an important holder of patents on essential and new medicines for the treatment of HIV, followed soon after.
-The company signed^16^ its first license agreement with the Medicines Patent Pool in 2011.
-That same year, the first generic companies joined the initiative^17^, which was crucial because generic companies are the ones that actually produce and sell low-priced medicines.
+In 2010, the Medicines Patent Pool signed its first agreement with NIH.^11^ It became apparent that this move had support from the highest political levels when the White House’s blog encouraged companies to follow suit and congratulated those that did.^12,13,14,15^ Gilead, an important holder of patents on essential and new medicines for the treatment of HIV, followed soon after.
+The company signed its first license agreement with the Medicines Patent Pool in 2011.^16^ That same year, the first generic companies joined the initiative, which was crucial because generic companies are the ones that actually produce and sell low-priced medicines.^17^

 ## Core features of the Medicines Patent Pool